 News and upcoming events

-- I was awarded the 2018 Gertrude M. Cox Scholarship Honorable Mention
+- Awarded the 2018 Gertrude M. Cox Scholarship Honorable Mention

-- I received the CMU ProSEED/Crosswalk grant for work with Women in Statistics at CMU
+- Received the CMU ProSEED/Crosswalk grant for work with Women in Statistics at CMU

 - August 2018 – Joint Statistical Meetings – Vancouver, BC, Canada

 - July 2018 – Working Group on Model-based Clustering – University of Michigan, Ann Arbor, USA